Catrionamcd/ViewsIt-Site/README.md

 A visitor to the site does not have to be registered to see the approved channels and approved posts on the ViewsIt site.

-* A visitor will be presented with a navigation bar that includes the site logo, a home button, a register or login option and an option to view a list of the approved channels on the site.
+* A visitor will be presented with a navigation bar that includes :
+1. The site logo
+2. A home button
+3. Register or login option
+4. View a list of the approved channels on the site.
+5. Search field

 ![alt text](assets/images/Navbar-No-Login.png)

-* They may also search for a particular author or post by entering it in the search field on the navigation bar.
+* The site visitor may search for phrase contained in either Post Title, Post Content, or Post Author.
+* Entering a username into the search field allows a user to find all of their own posts (or others).
 * Approved posts will be displayed for the site user to view and read.

 ![alt text](assets/images/Search-By-Author.png)

 * If logged in as a registered user there will be more options available on the navigation bar :

-1. Channel manage - look at all the posts against the channel created by you.
+1. Channel manage - manage all the posts, approve or unapprove posts, edit or delete posts attached to the channel created by you.
 2. New Channel - functionality to create a new channel.
-3. Post - functionality to creaet a post against any channel on the ViewsIt site.
+3. Post - functionality to create a post against any approved channel on the ViewsIt site.

 ![alt text](assets/images/Register-User-NavBar.png)